wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 #### Single-Device Tx with Rich Low-Level Controls

-In the following examples, we demonstrate how to use PicoScenes to drive SDR device to transmit Wi-Fi packets with gradually enriched low-level controls.
-We assume your SDR ID is `SDR_ID` and your SDR supports sufficiently high sampling rate, like 200 MSPS or higher.
+In the following examples, we demonstrate how to use PicoScenes to drive an SDR device to transmit Wi-Fi packets with gradually enriched low-level controls.
+We assume your SDR ID is `SDR_ID` and your SDR supports a sufficiently high sampling rate, like 200 MSPS or higher.

 ##### Transmitting 20 MHz Bandwidth 802.11n Format Frames

-If you just want to transmit some 802.11n rate, 20 MHz bandwidth frames at 5900 MHz channel for CSI measurement, you can use the following command:
+If you want to transmit some 802.11n rate, 20 MHz bandwidth frames at a 5900 MHz channel for CSI measurement, you can use the following command:

 ```bash
 PicoScenes "-d debug -i SDR_ID --freq 5900 --mode injector --repeat 1e5 --delay 5e3"
 ```

 ::: tip
-PicoScenes uses 802.11n format for packet injection by default.
+PicoScenes uses the 802.11n format for packet injection by default.
 :::

 ##### Transmitting 40/80/160/320 MHz Bandwidth 802.11a/g/n/ac/ax/be Format Frames